isotopp/isotopp.github.io/content/posts/2023-05-05-50-years-in-filesystems-1974.md

  *	of 3 bytes each.
  */
 ```
 *The inode as it appears on disk.
-8 inodes fit into a 512 byte disk block, so they are aligned at 64 byte boundaries.*
+8 inodes fit into a 512-byte disk block, so they are aligned at 64 byte boundaries.*

 The inode array on the filesystem has a `short` count, so there can be up to 65535 inodes in a filesystem.
 As each file requires an inode, there can only be that many files per filesystem.